Pop-psychology materials refer to

 Premise -

-often sustain up to six psychological
+survivors of childhood trauma often sustain up to six psychological

-tragic wound is an inability to feel and
+tragic wound is an inability to feel,

-with) some or most people.
+with some or most people.
 Clinically, this is

 called